anybkarnak/Android_openCV_AR_3D/README.md

-Set up in script your path to ndk
+Set up in graddle scripts your path to ndk